Blacklick Woods Metro Park: Attributes

 Blacklick Woods Metro Park has 643 acre.
 Within a forested area in the park is the Walter A. Tucker State Nature Preserve preserving one of the oldest Beech-maple forest in central Ohio.
 In the southern area of the preserve you can find an assortment of white and pin oak, white ash with specimens of red maple, red elm, shagbark and bitternut hickory, hophornbeam, American hornbeam and dogwood.
 There are also wetlands and seasonable ponds in the southern area of the nature preserve where salamanders, chorus frogs, and wood ducks among other aquatic life and amphibians can be found.
 Fox, rabbits, and white-tailed deer can also be seen throughout the park.
 It is also well known as a good spot for bird watching.
 The golf course has been certified by Audubon International as a Cooperative Sanctuary.
 The Blacklick Woods Nature Center with naturalists and volunteers is also available to answer questions.
-Blacklick Creek flows south along the eastern boundary of the park and is accessible by several trails that travel through a variety of fields, meadows, and forests.
+Blacklick Creek flows south along the eastern boundary of the park and is accessible by several trails that travel through a variety of fields, meadows, and forests, The park also has a canopy walkway.